1997–98 Slovak Cup

 The 1997–98 Slovak Cup was the 29th season of Slovakia's annual knock-out cup competition and the fifth since the independence of Slovakia.
-It began on 29 July 1997 with Preliminary round and ended on 7 June 1998 with the Final.
+It began on 29 July 1997 with the matches of preliminary round and ended on 7 June 1998 with the final.
 The winners of the competition earned a place in the qualifying round of the UEFA Cup Winners' Cup.
 Slovan Bratislava were the defending champions.

 Preliminary round

 The first legs were played on 29 July 1997.
 The second legs were played on 19 August 1997.